Hydraulic Brakes Vs Mechanical Brakes: A Comparison

 3. Which Is Better, Hydraulic Or Mechanical?

-Hydraulic brakes are typically considered to be the superior option due to their ability to provide more consistent stopping power and improved pedal feel.
+Hydraulic brakes are typically considered superior because they provide more consistent stopping power and an improved pedal feel.
 The fluid in a hydraulic brake system creates a more responsive and consistent braking action than in a mechanical brake system.
 However, hydraulic brakes may require more maintenance than mechanical brakes due to the fluid in the lines that need to be changed periodically.

 4. Why Is Hydraulic Better Than Mechanical?